 - If the company's equity capital is reduced, banks and other lenders may demand further collateral or extraordinarily terminate existing loan agreements, depending on the structure of the loan agreements. - If the equity capital becomes negative, there is an calculated over-indebtedness.
 It must be checked whether insolvency exists.
 Although the obligation to file for insolvency has been suspended until September 30, 2020 by the law to mitigate the consequences of the COVID 19 pandemic in civil, insolvency and criminal proceedings, the obligation to file for insolvency is still in force.
-However, there are two exceptions to this rule, in which an insolvency application must still be filed without delay: - The company's insolvency is based on reasons other than the corona pandemic. - There is no perspective of eliminating the inability to pay that has occurred.

-- At the end of the suspension of the obligation to file for insolvency, presumably after 30 September 2020, the previous rules will apply again and an insolvency application must be filed immediately, at the latest within 30 days, in the event of over-indebtedness or insolvency.
+However, there are two exceptions to this rule, in which an insolvency application must still be filed without delay: - The company's insolvency is based on reasons other than the corona pandemic. - There is no perspective of eliminating the inability to pay that has occurred. - The suspension of the obligation to file for insolvency can be extended by the government until 31 March 2021. - At the end of the suspension of the obligation to file for insolvency, presumably after 30 September 2020, the previous rules will apply again and an insolvency application must be filed immediately, at the latest within 30 days, in the event of over-indebtedness or insolvency.
 If this does not happen, the management is personally liable in the event of a delay in filing for insolvency. - In addition to securing liquidity to avoid insolvency, it is also necessary to avoid over-indebtedness, i.e. the depletion of the company's equity capital. - If the annual audit as of 31 December 2019 have not yet been finalised, the following measures should already be implemented there if the prerequisites are met in the individual case.